 - Lameness (inability to walk properly) in farm animals is assessed and immediately addressed

-Learn more about specific farm animal production practices in Canada, and how these common commercial farming practices measure up to SPCA Certified farming practices.
+Learn more about how farm animals are raised in Canada, and how commercial farming practices measure up to SPCA Certified standards.

 - Compare SPCA Certified to certified organic and conventional farming practices (PDF)

 - Get the specifics on dairy farming certifications (PDF)

 How to find SPCA Certified products

-Look for the “little red barn” label on food products at your local grocery store to show your support for Canadian farmers who are working to change the way your food is raised.
+Look for the “red barn” label on your food products to know you are supporting Canadian farmers who are working to change the way your food is raised.

 - Meet some of our SPCA Certified farmers